MShinkle/openpose_pytorch/README.md

 Batch processing of images for pose estimation via OpenPose (currently only body keypoints).
 Implemented in PyTorch.

-Based heavily on https://github.com/Hzzone/pytorch-openpose, but with support for batch processing and some simplification.
+Based heavily on https://github.com/Hzzone/pytorch-openpose, but with simplification, support for batch processing and conda-based setup.

 # Setup